Am1rX/lilgrab/README.md

 * Understanding a website's structure
 * Finding broken links

-The script uses `asyncio` and `aiohttp` for high-speed, concurrent scanning, and generates a visual graph using `pyvis` and `networkx`.
+The script uses `asyncio` and `aiohttp` for high-speed, concurrent scanning and generates a visual graph using `pyvis` and `networkx`.
 The command-line UI is powered by `rich` for an elegant experience.

 ---